Syrinx98/hack_gr/readme.md

 3. **Different approach**

-    Note: also a different approach is possible, if we assume zero torsion, then the commutator of covariant derivatives is always zero.
+    Note: also a different approach is possible, if we assume zero torsion, then the commutator of covariant derivatives is always zero. (see box)

 ---